adriaanmolendijk/blog/posts/intro_pqc_saas_providers.md

 > **Last updated:** August 4, 2026

 This post is an introduction to Post-Quantum Cryptography (PQC) for Software as a Service (SaaS) providers.
-We will address the following questions
+We will address the following questions:
 - What is Post-Quantum Cryptography?
 - Why should we care about Post-Quantum Cryptography?
 - What does academic and industry literature say about Post-Quantum Cryptography?